 - Wash tomatoes, jalapenos, and pasilla pepper.
 Blot dry with paper towels.
 Brush with olive oil.

 - Taste for flavor and adjust accordingly.
-Transfer salsa to an airtight container and place it into the refrigerator for 4-24 hours before serving.
+Transfer salsa to an air tight container and store in the refrigerator for 4-24 hours.
+I recommend making this this salsa the day before you're planning to serve it.

 - Right before serving, chop half of the cilantro and stir into the salsa.
 Add the remaining whole leaves on top as garnish.